scarburato/t150_driver/README.md

 |`ffb_intensity`    |decimal from `0` to `100`     |Force feedback intensity.
 0 no effects are reproduced             |

 ## How to install and load the driver
+Copy the udev rules into `/etc/udev/rules.d/` and reload the udev rules (or reboot)...

 ### Build the drivers
 For a simple build: install all the required tools to compile (like `build-essential`, `linux-headers` etc...) and run